 Experience the Aoi Festival in Kyoto, a well-preserved and graceful procession of 500 people dressed in aristocratic styled clothing.
 Spend two more days in the historic city of Kyoto, where you will have exclusive access to the city's top gardens, temples, and specialty shops.
-Our travel group will also have opportunities to experience a traditional green tea ceremony, meet an apprentice geisha (maiko), and enjoy an elegant kimono fashion show.
+Our travel group will also have opportunities to experience a traditional green tea ceremony, meet an apprentice geisha (maiko).
 Continue to Himeji Castle, an original standing castle and world heritage site.
 Then, make your way to the photogenic canal town of Kurashiki and the Ohara Museum of Art.

 Cross the Seto Ohashi Bridge to Shikoku Island, visit the open air museum of Shikoku Mura Village, and stroll through the Japanese landscape masterpiece of Ritsurin Park.
 Next, drive through the scenic Shimanami Kaido back to Honshu Island, a 60 kilometer long toll road that passes over six small islands in the Seto Inland Sea.
 Spend time in Hiroshima, where you will visit the Peace Memorial Park and A- Bomb Dome.
 Afterwards, take a short ferry ride to the picturesque Miyajima Island, home to the famed vermillion torii gate of Itsukushima Shrine.